grzesiek-galezowski/atma-filesystem/README.md

 ## Strong typing

-When a path is just a string:

- * there is no distinction between absolute paths or relative paths, between paths poiting to files and paths pointing to directories.
+When a path is just a string, there is no distinction between absolute paths or relative paths, between paths pointing to files and paths pointing to directories.
 This is very error-prone when using APIs like: `void SaveConfigIn(string path)` because it is not clear whether we need to specify only a directory path (and a default file name will be used) or a path with file name.
+This allows passing invalid input undetected.

+I strongly believe there are use cases for a path API based on strong types representing each specific path variation as I have myself been in a situation where such API would come in handy.

-### only valid methods, maybe etc., create only valid types
+### only valid methods, maybe etc., create only valid types - early checking

 ## Explicit conversions